 Ask yourself this question – when was the last time your phone was off because you turned it off?
 How anxious do you feel when you get to work and realise you left your phone on the kitchen table?
 How stressed out do you get when that whirring circle of doom at the top of your phone tells you that you can’t send or receive messages or updates, even though you know the temporary disconnection to your online life will last only a matter of minutes?

 Phones have become far more than a handy, life-easing gadget.
 They have become an addiction.
 Wherever we go, we take our phones out and put them on the table, lest we miss something important.
-We have chargers next to our beds, in our cars, at our desks, and now – thanks to the clever people who created portable battery chargers – we have them in our handbags too.
+We have chargers next to our beds, in our cars, at our desks, even backup charger banks in our handbags.
 Someone stealing your charger, or losing it, is a huge inconvenience (like, huge!).
 The way we carry on and fret about chargers, you would think they were a source of life energy – one that we plug ourselves into to stay alive, rather than to plug our phones into so we don’t miss out on a Facebook update from a friend (whom we never see, never speak to and probably don’t really even care about that much).

 Don’t get us wrong – we are not trying to demonise phones, or technology, or social media.
 And we aren’t judging people who use it.
 We are just as attached to our phones as anyone else.

 The point is that it is just another time-zapper, and energy-sucker.
 The habit of reaching for the phone has hit us right in the centre of the chest – our downtime.
 We ‘kill time’ on our phones when we are not busy.
 And we urgently need that time to do nothing – absolutely nothing – as it is an antidote to our chaotic lives.